-We conduct research on a variety of psychiatric diseases, including schizophrenia, obsessive-compulsive disorder, depression and borderline personality disorder in collaboration with both national and international research partners funded by grants from the government and mental health research organizations, as well as donations from individual sponsors.
-Our research includes clinical research utilizing established neuropsychological tasks and questionnaires, as well as self-developed experimental cognitive paradigms.
-We are also at the forefront of online research methods and have recently conducted several studies of online psychological treatments.
-Our work has been featured in the media, including recent articles in The Journal of the American Medical Association, Behaviour Research and Therapy, Schizophrenia Bulletin and Epilepsia.
+We conduct research on a variety of psychiatric diseases, including schizophrenia, obsessive-compulsive disorder, depression, and borderline personality disorder, in collaboration with our German and international research partners.
+Our work is funded by grants from the government and mental health research organizations, as well as by donations from individual sponsors.
+We conduct clinical research utilizing established neuropsychological tasks and questionnaires, as well as self-developed experimental cognitive paradigms.
+We are also at the forefront of online research methods and have recently conducted several studies on online psychological treatments.
 Our current research projects are described in more detail on this website (see the Research tab above).
-We always appreciate comments or questions are appreciated at any time!
+We always appreciate comments or questions about our research (firstname.lastname@example.org)!

-Since 2005, we have offered psychotherapy training called Metacognitive Training (MCT), which was developed by our group.
-The training is based on recently evolving conceptualizations of treatment approaches to schizophrenia, and targets metacognitive processes (i.e., thinking about thinking) with the goal of improving everyday functioning.
-MCT has been adapted and developed for other disorders (borderline personality disorder and depression) and is available for treatment in a group setting.
+Since 2000, we have been developing and conducting research on a psychological intervention called metacognitive training for psychosis (MCT).
+The training targets metacognitive processes (i.e., thinking about thinking) with the goal of improving everyday functioning and symptoms.
+We have adapted and developed MCT for other disorders (borderline personality disorder and depression) for treatment in a group setting.
 A manual for the individual treatment of patients with schizophrenia (MCT+) and a self-help manual for patients with obsessive-compulsive disorder (myMCT) are also available.
-We are currently conducting several studies to assess all interventions for their acceptance, feasibility and effectiveness among patients.
-Moreover, we have devised a new technique to decrease obsessive thoughts, which has been successfully evaluated in a pilot study (Association Splitting).
-Cognitive remediation training is administered for neurocognitive rehabilitation.
-Please see the other menu items for more information on these interventions.
+We are currently conducting several studies to assess all interventions in relation to their acceptance, feasibility, and effectiveness among patients.
+Moreover, we have devised a new technique to decrease obsessive thoughts that has been evaluated as successful in several studies (association splitting).

-Standard methods of neuropsychology are used for the neuropsychological and psychometric assessment of our patients.
-The most frequent diagnostic questions are as follows:
+Standard neuropsychological methods are used for the assessment of patients.
+The most frequent diagnostic questions are:

-- diagnostic verification of dementia (especially differential diagnosis of depression), amnestic syndrome (in the context of substance dependence) or attention deficit disorder
+- diagnostic verification of dementia (especially the differential diagnosis of depression), amnestic syndrome (in the context of substance dependence), or attention deficit / hyperactivity disorder

-- Intelligence assessment (e.g. in cases of suspected intellectual deficit / F70)
+- intelligence assessment (e.g., in cases of suspected intellectual deficit)

-The possible influences of psychopathological conditions and medication, as well as the impact of test anxiety and motivation, on neuropsychological functioning are carefully considered for our final written report.
-Each year we process approximately 350 applications from the various stations of the Department of Psychiatry and Psychotherapy of the University Medical Center Hamburg-Eppendorf.
+The possible influences of psychopathological conditions and medication, as well as the impact of test anxiety and motivation, on neuropsychological functioning are carefully considered in our final written reports.
+Each year we process approximately 350 requests from the Department of Psychiatry and Psychotherapy of the University Medical Center Hamburg-Eppendorf.